 The Reserve is home to a wide variety of animals and plants.
-The fauna includes around 150 endemic plants, 33 fish, 37 amphibian, 81 reptile, 273 bird and 77 mammal species.
+The fauna includes around 150 endemic plants, 33 fish, 37 amphibians, 81 reptiles, 273 birds, and 77 mammal species.
 One can spot Elephant, Gaur, Bonnet, Macaque, Common languor, Tigers and Leopards, Chital, Dhole Panther, Sloth Bear, Python, Barking deer, Four-Horned- Antelope, Otter, Crocodiles (mugger), giant flying squirrel, Sambar, Hyena, Wild Dog, Wild Boar, Mouse Deer, Spotted Deer, Jackal, Hare, Porcupine and Mongoose as part of Tirunelveli holiday packages.

-There are 24 identified nature trails which are spread over the reserve.
+There are 24 identified nature trails that are spread over the reserve.
 It gives a thrilling experience to trekkers.
-Visitors can also go for night safari with a prior permission from the forest officials.
-However the best season is from September to January.
+Visitors can also go for a night safari with prior permission from the forest officials.
+However, the best season is from September to January.

 Timings: 7 AM - 5 PM

 Entry: Rs.
 20 for Adults & Rs.
 15 for Children

 Activity Fee (Max 6-10 persons): Rs.
 2000 for Nature Trail, Rs.
 500 for Thalayanai, Rs.
 250 for Pothigai, Rs.
 250 for Agasthiyar Falls, Rs.
 250 for Manimuthar Falls, Rs.
 250 for Hope Lake